Loan Modification vs. Refinance: Which Is Better?

 Faster Processing

 Typically, lenders are capable of doing a loan modification relatively quickly — some even in 30 days or less.
-If you’re looking to modify your loan because you’ve come under financial distress, a loan modification may be the faster alternative.
+While loan refinancing can sometimes be faster, you may have a hard time qualifying for a refinance if your income decreased.
+If you’re looking to modify your loan because you’ve come under financial distress, a loan modification may be the best alternative.

 Loan Principal May Be Reduced